Cobra (Marvel Comics): Piet Voorhees

 Piet Voorhees is the nephew of Klaus Voorhees.
 Klaus injected Piet with the same mutagenic serum that first gave him his own superhuman abilities.
 Using these new powers for selfish means, Piet became a high-level international mercenary.
 He has performed operations in Southeast Asia, Bosnia, Central Asia and Chechnya.

 More recently, Cobra has become involved with an international cartel known as Chaeyi.
 He has been working to get stolen passports and visas to illegal aliens.
 This operation has brought him into conflict with the newest White Tiger.

 In a new costume, he has since turned up as a member of Sin's new Serpent Squad in the employ of the Red Skull.
 He broke Crossbones out of jail and later attacked the White House, but he was stopped by the new Captain America.
 Cobra escaped with Sin in a helicopter and reported the incident to the Red Skull.

-Cobra later appears as a member of HYDRA, led by Baron Helmut Zemo, who are planning to spread poisonous blood extracted from an Inhuman boy named Lucas.
-He and Armadillo later fight Sam Wilson, the new Captain America, until the Armadillo is convinced to turn on HYDRA and stops Cobra from killing Sam Wilson.
+Cobra later appears as a member of Hydra, led by Baron Helmut Zemo, who are planning to spread poisonous blood extracted from an Inhuman boy named Lucas.
+He and Armadillo later fight Sam Wilson, the new Captain America, until the Armadillo is convinced to turn on Hydra and stops Cobra from killing Sam Wilson.

 As part of the "All-New, All-Different Marvel", Cobra appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

 During the "Opening Salvo" part of the "Secret Empire" storyline, the Cobra was with Serpent Solutions when they are recruited by Baron Helmut Zemo to join the Army of Evil.

 In the prelude to "Hunted", Cobra was among the animal-themed characters that were captured by the Taskmaster and the Black Ant on Kraven the Hunter's behalf.
 He was grouped with the Rhino, the Scorpion, Stegron the Dinosaur Man, the Tarantula, and Vulture as the Savage Six by Arcade.
 In this appearance, the Cobra was identified by Arcade as the King Cobra.

 During the "Sinister War" storyline, Cobra accompanied the Savage Six in attacking the movie theater that was playing the debut of the movie that Mysterio was involved in.
 When Spider-Man fought the Savage Six, he made a comment that he never fought this version of Cobra before.

+Cobra was among the villains that were killed by Black Ant and a restored Hank Pym and revived to join the Lethal Legion.